 1 July 1920: James Harold Doolittle was commissioned as a second lieutenant, Air Service, United States Army.
 The commission was accepted 19 September 1920.
 On the same date, he was promoted to the rank of first lieutenant, Air Service.
 This was accepted 17 March 1921.

-Following the passage of the National Defense Act of 1920, which established the Air Service, Doolittle’s O.R.C. commission was vacated 19 September 1920, and he was appointed a first lieutenant, Air Service, United States Army.
-This commission was retroactive to 1 July 1920.
+Following the passage of the National Defense Act of 1920, which established the Air Service, Doolittle’s O.R.C. commission was vacated 19 September 1920, and he was given a commission as a first lieutenant, Air Service, United States Army, retroactive to 1 July 1920.

 12 June 1918: 2nd Lieutenant James Harold Doolittle, Aviation Section, Signal Officers’ Reserve Corps, was granted Aero Club of America pilot certificate No. 1702 on behalf of the Fédération Aéronautique Internationale.

 The license was signed by Alan Ramsay Hawley, President, and William Hawley, Secretary.

 25 May 1927: At Wright Field, now Wright-Patterson Air Force Base, Dayton, Ohio, First Lieutenant James H. “Jimmy” Doolittle, United States Army Air Corps, was the first pilot to successfully perform an outside loop.